 For more on the many reasons your audience WANTS you to use visual marketing, check out Why Do Your Customers Love Your Visual Media Marketing Efforts.

 Top Mistakes to Avoid When Creating a Visual Identity

 Just because you have a visual identity doesn’t necessarily mean it’s an effective one.
 If it doesn’t result in brand image recall, you should definitely head back to the brainstorming room to refine your visual identity.

-There are many mistakes that brands commonly make that blur the effectiveness of their visual identity.
+Brands commonly make many mistakes that blur the effectiveness of their visual identity.
 Some of these are small mistakes while others are large.
-From bad fonts to poor color choices, these mistakes make it hard for brands to create a consistent visual identity that builds a bridge of dependability with their audiences.
-Even some of today’s major brands make these mistakes and don’t even realize it.
+From bad advertising fonts to poor color choices, these mistakes make it hard for brands to create a consistent visual identity that builds a bridge of dependability with their audiences.
+Even some of today’s major brands make these mistakes and don’t realize it.

-Here’s a look at the top eight visual identity mistakes and how to avoid them.
+Here’s a look at the top 10 visual identity mistakes and how to avoid them.

 Failing to Use Your Buyer Persona